dinovski/hormonAI/README.md

 - **FAQ** documents (`.docx`): parsed into atomic Q/A pairs.
 - **Article** documents (`.docx`, `.md`, `.txt`, `.pdf`): split on their own headings where available (docx styles / markdown `#`), then into fixed-size overlapping child chunks that keep a heading breadcrumb and a link to their parent section.
 PDFs carry no reliable heading structure, so each PDF is treated as one flowing document and chunked directly.
 PDF text is extracted with **PyMuPDF** (falling back to `pypdf`) and cleaned (running headers/footers removed, hyphenated line-wraps rejoined, page-number lines dropped).

 Sources are declared in a JSON manifest that tags each file's `type` and `lang`.
-A local knowledge-base directory (e.g. `corpus/`) is referenced by pointing the manifest paths at it (see `manifest.example.json`):
+A local knowledge-base directory (e.g. `corpus/`) is referenced by pointing the manifest paths at it:

 ```json
 [